-If parents and carers have any concerns they can consult with Class teachers or The Assistant Headteachers for Primary and Secondary on any potentially sensitive issues.
+If parents and carers have any concerns they can consult with Class teachers or The Assistant Headteachers on any potentially sensitive issues.
 If requested, a more detailed outline will be made available along with samples of worksheets and videos that are to be used during the teaching.